Delaware State Subsidy Profile

 1825 Faulkland Road

-22. What are the exact steps a family must go through to access the fair hearing/appeal process in Delaware?
+22. What steps does a family go through to appeal an adoption assistance decision in Delaware?

 Adoptive parents have the right to request a fair hearing whenever they wish to appeal a DFS decision affecting their child’s adoption assistance benefits.
-Requests for fair hearing are made by submitting a written request to the DFS Director within thirty days of the date of the decision or notice.
-Requests should explain the reason that parents are requesting a fair hearing and what relief (benefits) they are seeking.
+Parents must make a request for fair hearing by submitting a written request to the DFS Director within 30 days of the date of the decision or notice.
+Requests should explain the reason that parents are requesting a fair hearing and what benefits they are seeking.
 Denial of an application for assistance or of a request for the continuation of adoption assistance may be appealed by the adoptive parent(s) or by the agency submitting the application by requesting an administrative review of the case and the decision.

-The Division Director will conduct the review or appoint a member of their staff to do so.
-Families can be represented and bring witnesses and substantiating documentation of their claim with them to the hearing.
-The Director’s office will review the request to determine if the appeal was made timely and to determine that the request is being made by the person affected by the decision.
-A Hearing Officer is assigned to hear the appeal.
+The Division Director or a designated staff member will conduct the review.
+Families can bring a representative, witnesses, and substantiating documentation of their claim with them to the hearing.
+The Director’s office will review the request to determine if the appeal was made in a timely manner and to determine that the request is being made by the person affected by the decision.
+A Hearing Officer is then assigned to hear the appeal.
 The Hearing Officer is an impartial fact finder and decision maker who will create a respectful, non-adversarial environment with which to discuss the case.
-The Hearing Officer performs the following functions: schedules the fair hearing (appeal), ensures that all parties have been notified of the date, time, and location of the hearing, decides which evidence and witnesses will be considered, mediates the hearing, decides the merits of the appeal (reasons for the adoptive parent’s claims), writes an appeal decision, and ensures that all parties receive a copy of the decision within thirty calendar days of the final hearing date.
+The Hearing Officer performs the following functions: schedules the fair hearing (appeal); ensures that all parties have been notified of the date, time, and location of the hearing; decides which evidence and witnesses will be considered; mediates the hearing; decides the merits of the appeal (reasons for the adoptive parent’s claims); writes an appeal decision; and ensures that all parties receive a copy of the decision within 30 calendar days of the final hearing.

 Director, Division of Family Services